ashwinvis/myst-reader/README.md

 ]
 ```

-Here is a minimal example of content that should be available in a Pandoc default file:
+Here is a minimal example of content that should be available in a MyST default file:

 ```yaml
 reader: markdown
 writer: html5
 ```

-Using default files has the added benefit of allowing you to use other Markdown variants supported by Pandoc, such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).
+Using default files has the added benefit of allowing you to use other Markdown variants supported by MyST, such as [CommonMark](https://commonmark.org/) and [GitHub-Flavored Markdown](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github).

-Please see [Pandoc default files][] for a more complete example.
+Please see [MyST default files][] for a more complete example.

 > ⚠️ **Note:** Neither method supports the `--standalone` or `--self-contained` arguments, which will yield an error if invoked.